BoomShakaY/AIM-CCReID/README.md

 # AIM-CCReID
 An official implement of 《Good is Bad: Causality Inspired Cloth-Debiasing for Cloth-Changing Person Re-Identification》

-The testing and evaluation code, with the corresponding weights, are released for review.
+The testing and evaluation code, with the corresponding weights, are released now.

-The full training code will be released once it has been accepted.
+The full training code will be released soon.

 #### Requirements
 - Python 3.6